Community Working Groups have launched!

 Each working group has a main GitHub repository:

-- The project board and issues will be used to track goals and agendas.
+- The project board and issues may be used to track goals and agendas.

 - Major decisions that take place during the CWG live meetings will have a discussion assigned to them in GitHub, so that other parties can weigh in asynchronously.